bwc3252/Monte-Carlo-Integrator/README.md

 # Monte-Carlo-Integrator

-Numpy and scikit-learn need to be installed, and the following files must be in the working directory:

-    monte_carlo_integrator.py
-    weighted_gmm.py
-    mcsamper_new.py
+Dependencies:

+    python 2.7 or 3.7
+    numpy
+    scipy
+    matplotlib

-To test the monte carlo integrator alone, you need
+To test the monte carlo integrator alone, run

-    test.py
+    python test.py

-To test mcsampler, you need
+For a basic test of mcsampler, run

-    test_mcsampler_new.py
+    python test_mcsampler_new.py

-To test mcsampler and generate a CDF of the sampled points you need

-    test_distribution.py

-Each test file should run on its own.
-Run:

-    python3 <test_file.py>

-with the appropriate test file.

-The integrand, the number of dimensions, the limits of integration, and the grouping of dimensions can all be changed in the test files.
+For a more thorough test, run

+    python comprehensive_test.py [ndim] [ncomp] [model dimensions together (y/n)]

+For example, to test in two dimensions with two Gaussian components, where dimensions are modeled together, run

+    python comprehensive_test.py 2 2 y